 I was 30 when my wanderings led me to a remote town in the Pilbara, Western Australia with my boyfriend at the time.
 It was here that I began to paint everyday.
 Initially I started painting because I didn't know what else to do, I had time to fill, the days were long and I was often in the house alone, but once I started painting I realised how much I needed art in my life.
 I also realised that I had a lot to say that I didn't know how to put it into words.
 Putting it down on canvas made so much sense to me.

-I guess it's fair to say that my pursuit of not becoming an artist ended in 2008 when I moved to Darwin and began my own small business selling my prints and paintings at the markets.
-I have since traveled and worked in a variety of locations gathering ideas for new work.
+It's probably reasonable to say that my pursuit of not becoming an artist ended in 2008 when I moved to Darwin upon receiving a government grant for an artist residency program.
+I began selling my prints and paintings at the markets and I will be eternally grateful for Darwin's warm embrace.

 The past few years have presented some personal road blocks and reality checks.
 I am no longer selling at markets or living in Darwin but I am still painting every chance I get and I am looking out for new stories to document and share with the world as they unfold.